zanijamil30-ops/zanijamil30-ops/README.md

-# 👋 Hi there, I'm Zaina Jamil
+# 👋 Hi there, I'm Zainab Jamil

 I'm a **Data Scientist** and **Machine Learning Engineer** passionate about turning data into intelligent insights.
 I love building **predictive models**, exploring **AI-driven solutions**, and contributing to open-source ML projects.